White Lies (band): Friends (2016)

 The band released its fourth album, Friends, on 7 October 2016, after first being reported on in 2015.
 In December 2015 the band signed to Infectious Music.

 Five (2019)

 On 17 September 2018, the band announced that their new album Five would be released on 1 February 2019 by PIAS Recordings.
 "Time to Give", the first single from the album, was released on the same day.

 As I Try Not to Fall Apart (2022)

 On 27 September 2021, the band announced that their sixth album As I Try Not to Fall Apart would be released on 18 February 2022 by PIAS Recordings.

+Night Light (2025)

+On 16 July 2025, the band announced that their seventh studio album, Night Light, is scheduled for release on 7 November 2025 via PIAS Recordings.
+The announcement was accompanied by the release of the lead single "In the Middle".

 Musical style and influences

 As Fear of Flying, Banquet Records described the band's second single as "Quite danceable indie".
 The Guardian's official website named them an indie-pop band, stating "they made promising, if unremarkable, Franz Ferdinand-styled pop with cheeky chappy lyrics".
 In an interview with BBC London, they cited Talking Heads as a major influence.
 White Lies' darker sound has been primarily compared to Joy Division, Interpol and Editors, as well as Arcade Fire, The Killers, Echo & the Bunnymen, Tears for Fears and The Teardrop Explodes.
 McVeigh's singing voice has been compared to that of Ian Curtis and Julian Cope.
 When asked about the comparisons in an interview with ITN Music, McVeigh stated that "We weren't alive during that period of music...we've never really been that into Joy Division, especially not the Editors...or even Interpol really", adding "I don't think our music sounds a whole lot like those comparisons, I think we're a lot more euphoric and uplifting".
 As White Lies, the band have reiterated the influence of Talking Heads, both musically and in songwriting.
 As well as this, the band have stated that The Secret Machines are one of their main influences.
 In a commentary on a "Track by Track" interview on Spotify, one band member said that the band was influenced by The Cars, specifically how their guitar riffs on "Be Your Man" from the "Big TV" album was influenced by The Cars song "Just What I Needed".